Vital Essentials Freeze-Dried Dog Food receives the Advisor’s top rating of 5 stars.

 With one notable exception…

-Except for vitamin E, we find no other mention of added vitamins or minerals on the ingredients list, but we’re reassured to find a detailed list of naturally present nutrients on the company’s website.
+Except for vitamin E, we find no added vitamins or minerals on the ingredients list.
+We would assume these essential nutrients are provided by the food ingredients in the recipe.

 Vital Essentials Freeze Dried Raw Dog Food